codeforkjeff/dbt-sqlite/README.md

 (not on a network drive)
 - the amount of data is relatively small (GBs, not TBs)
 - you're a data team of one with no need to share access to a database
-- you mainly care about the final results of your pipelines, which are exported into other systems for multi-user access or into BI/viz tools for analysis
+- your end goal is to export the results of your pipeline(s) into other systems for multi-user access or into BI/viz tools for analysis (i.e. you're doing ETL vs ELT)
 - your project is a proof of concept, to eventually be moved into another database or data warehouse platform
-- you want an easily accessible, open source method of building your data project that others can use without the overhead/cost of a full RDBMS or data warehouse platform account
+- you want an easily accessible, open source method of building your data project that others can use without the overhead/cost of a full RDBMS or data warehouse platform account (SQLite is included with python)

 SQLite can be surprisingly fast, despite the query optimizer not being as sophisticated as other databases and data warehouse platforms.
 Tip: realize